-Bright Horse always look for new innovations, tools and services that can help our customers on their service maturity journey.
+Bright Horse always looks for new innovations, tools and services that can help our customers on their service maturity journey.

 Everywhere, the talk is of artificial intelligence (AI), machine learning (ML) and NLP (Natural language processing), and the rise of chatbots and virtual agents are seen as core routes to improving the experience of IT support for today’s workforce.

 So where do you need to be on the maturity journey for chatbots to be appropriate and how do they improve and modernise IT support as we currently know it?

 Nexthink recently published an article ‘Evolving Digital Employee Experience – The Next Generation of Chatbots is Powered with Actionable Insight’ (LINK TO ARTICLE) which is relevant as we are currently running a series of events with Nexthink entitled – From Service To Experience, which charts the IT maturity path from ‘chaos’ to optimisation’ and all the steps in between.
 (EVENT URL HYPERLINK)